SUPA is delighted to announce the launch of a new funding opportunity: SUPA Saltire Emerging Researcher Visits.

 The reports will be reviewed by SUPA, with a summary placed on the SUPA website - if you would rather we did not publicise the work, please note that on your application.

-There will be two rounds of funding, with deadlines of midday on 28 October 2021 and 25 November 2021.
-There may be a third deadline if necessary.
+**Funding closed** There were two rounds of funding, with deadlines of midday on 28 October 2021 and 25 November 2021.

 There are multiple schemes across Scotland offering this funding, made possible by the Scottish Government and Scottish Funding Council.
 There will therefore also be cohort-wide events and communications to all those who are going on a visit, under the banner "Team Saltire".
 SUPA will share your contact information with the central team running these cohort-wide activities.